ArushC/butt-kicker/README.md

 # Butt Kicker

 The deployment for this application can be viewed here: [https://butt-kicker.vercel.app/](https://butt-kicker.vercel.app/).
+Note that the backend server on Render periodically purges data after long periods of inactivity.
+Due to server spindown, logging in for the first time may also take a while.

 ## Description